 But Nationwide is best known for insurance - so should you consider using My Savings for your savings account?

 Well, it is backed by Axos Bank, which has been around for a long time.
+Just a note here as well - they only offer banking services to well qualified applicants.
+So make sure you know your banking history!

 See why Nationwide My Savings is usually on our list of the best high yield savings accounts.